oroinc/documentation/user_guide/channel_guide.rst

 business.
 And yes, OroCRM has got an answer to the multiple sales&customer source challenge.
 This is what we call a *Multiple Channels Functionality*.

-.. important:: With OroCRM you can create any number of Channels to collect your business-specific data for further processing in the system.
+.. caution:: With OroCRM you can create any number of Channels to collect your business-specific data for further processing in the system.

 You can `create </user_guide/channel_guide.rst#creating-a-channel>`_ a specific Channel for each of the outlets and